shaunburgin/SF-AuthService/SF-AuthService-specification.md

   - **Invalid Refresh Token**:
     - Test with expired or revoked refresh tokens.

-- **Password Reset Tests**:
-  - **Request Password Reset**:
-    - Ensure that a password reset email is sent when requested.
-  - **Confirm Password Reset**:
-    - Validate that passwords can be reset using a valid reset token.

 - **Rate Limiting Tests**:
   - **Exceeding Limits**:
     - Confirm that exceeding the rate limit returns a `429 Too Many Requests` error.